spockNinja/js-py-proto/README.md

 So, I decided to make a project where I can take that idea to the next level and aim to implement as many python built-ins in Javascript as I can.

 ### Using in Your Project
-You can use the standard jspyproto.js file, which will automatically patch all of the modules that have been implemented.
-OR, you can use the jspyproto-configurable.js file, which allows you to exclude certain functions and call ```jspyproto.start()``` on your own terms.

 #### In the HTML...
 ```html